 Why a CarePortal Card?

-Ready to Become a Connecting Church?
+Become a Connecting Church

-Login to CarePortal and change the Connecting Church setting to “Yes”.
+Login to CarePortal and change the Connecting Church setting to “On”.
 You’ll be prompted to assign a Connecting Church Leader to lead this ministry effort and be connected to your local network leader to discuss and review some additional training material.